akltech/Object-Detection/README.md

 ## Requirements

-This tutorial uses the computer vision library openCV, if you do not already have openCV installed please [visit here](https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb) for Window's installation.
+This tutorial uses the computer vision library OpenCV, if you do not already have openCV installed please [visit here](https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb) for Window's installation.
-Familiarity with image processing is helpful but not required.
+Familiarity with image processing and machine learning is helpful but not required.

 ## Before you begin

-* Open the anaconda prompt and run the command pip install opencv-contrib-python.
-OpenCV contrib is a specialized module that contains Haar Cascades, and specifically the CascadeClassifier, which will be used to read the pretrained model for cars.
-The Open-cv contrib module is not included in the opencv installation through anaconda, or pip installation of it.
+* If you installed OpenCV on Windows with Anaconda, open the anaconda prompt and run the command ```pip install opencv-contrib-python```.
+OpenCV-contrib is an additional module that contains Haar Cascades classifiers, the machine learning detection algorithms that you will use in your program.

-* Download the detect_demo.zip from here and unzip the contents into your code directory.
-The file contains a sample input video and an XML file of a pre-trained Haar Cascade classifier for cars.
+* Download the samplevideo.mp4 and car.xml files from the program files [here](https://github.com/akltech/Vehicle-Detection/blob/94c946f07dfba7fcd958893d59c074fbe26fe91a/Program%20Files) and extract the contents into your code directory.
+The file contains a sample input video and an XML file for cars.
+Training refers to feeding the machine learning algorithm data so that it can learn to detect specific objects.
+In this tutorial, you will use a pre-trained classifier, or algorithm, for cars using the car XML file.

 ## Step 1: Read and write your input video